British court upholds Privinvest appeal in case over $2 billion Mozambique debt scandal

 The debt scandal prompted donors including the International Monetary Fund to cut off support to Mozambique, triggering a currency collapse and debt default in 2016.

-The country remains on the hook for the money, with Thursday's decision at least delaying Mozambique's efforts to remove its liability for the debt.

-It is using the case in the High Court to try and get a government guarantee for a $622 million loan made by Credit Suisse revoked, which can't be achieved via the narrower arbitration process with Privinvest.
+The country remains on the hook for the money.
+It is using the case in the High Court to try and get a government guarantee for a $622 million loan made by Credit Suisse revoked and seek compensation for other debt and economic losses, with this decision frustrating its efforts.

+Keith Oliver, partner and head of international at Peter's & Peter's solicitors, which is working with Mozambique's Attorney General's Office on its case, said the country will appeal and that proceedings against other defendants including Safa, Credit Suisse and its former bankers would continue.

+"We remain committed to seeking open justice for the people of Mozambique," he said in an emailed statement.

 Credit Suisse, along with Russia's state-owned VTB, provided or arranged the loans for the projects.
 Three former Credit Suisse bankers pleaded guilty to charges including conspiracy to violate U.S. anti-bribery laws in a separate case launched by U.S. authorities.